ssoniko/ssoniko/README.md

  ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀

 **ALSO IF YOU LIKE SONEXE INT NOW NOW NOW NOW!!!!!!!!
-IM THEE 2# SONEXE SHIPPER, right under my partner who's THE 1# SHIPPER!!!!!!
+IM THE #2 SONEXE SHIPPER, right under my partner who's THE #1 SHIPPER check them out ok...? bricrowave on twitter...
 SO IF YOU LIKE/RESPECT THAT SHIP PLS INT!!!**

 ALSO NO!!
 EXE AND SONIC ARE NOT THE SAME PEOPLE!!!
 GRHHH FAKE FANS DNI IF YOU THINK THAT